marshallh/gbpp/README.md

 ## Assembly:

 1. Use a paste stencil from OSHStencils or a very thin steel stencil.
 Use leadfree paste and only apply in 1 pass for sharpest transfer
 2. Place all parts.
-Make sure U1 and U2 are not swapped, and pin1 is correct.
+Make sure U1 and U2 are not swapped, and pin 1 is correct.
 3. Reflow up to 230-250C.
 4. Solder in two 3-pin male pin headers, one with the middle pin removed via pliers.
-5. Solder wires to battery and/or 5v charge source (external usbc port), and solder a wire to connect SYS to the Pocket power input.
+5. Solder wires to battery and/or 5v charge source (external USB-C port), and solder a wire to connect SYS to the Pocket power input.
 Do this now as it gets harder once the pcb is soldered in place.
-6. Install the pinned PCB into the gameboy pocket PCB.
+6. Install the pinned PCB into the Gameboy Pocket PCB.

 ## Net names:
 CHG5V: Solder your 5v source from a USB port here.
-If you dont' know how to wire a USBC port, refer to the internet.
+If you don't know how to wire a USB-C port, refer to the internet.
 Present on both the front and back of the pcb for easy access.

 VBAT+: Lipo battery pos terminal (NOT the AAA battery contacts on the pocket)